sus-amogus/Group_P_School_UWAFTHackathon_2024/README.md

 1. Click this link "Mathworks License" (https://www.mathworks.com/licensecenter/classroom/4677551/)
 2. Click on "Access MATLAB" - The license will autoamtically be associated with your Mathworks account!
 3. NOW YOU CAN CODE ON MATLAB!

+###7.
+Work on your submissions!
+They are Due at 5:30 pm

+###8. at 5:30 pm Ensure change your fork back to PUBLIC
+1. Go to the setting page of your fork repository
+2. 2.
+Go to Collaborators
+3. Under the "Who has access" section - click "Manage"
+4. Scroll down to the "Danger Zone"
+5. Click "CHange Repository visibility"
+6. Select Public
+7. Follow prompts to confirm

+###9.
+Submit your GITHUB FOLDER NO LATER THAN 5:30pm
+1. Ensure that your Github Fork is PUBLIC
+2. Chose 1 representative of your group to submit your folder
+3. No changes can be made past the deadline
+4. Email your Github link to tran0210@mylaurier.ca and snamwong@uwaterloo.ca with the Title "Group_LETTER_SCHOOL_UWAFTHackathon_Submission"
 _________________________________________________________________________________________________________________

+**ACCESSING YOUR TASKS***
+In your now forked repository, you will have a copy of all the necessary information for your team to complete each task.

+###1.
+Review Tasks as a team
+1.
 Click here to open the code and repository in MATLAB Online:
 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=khavian/UWAFT-Highschool-Hackathon---2024&file=ExampleModel.mlx)